danyel-ii/cubeless_/contracts/DEPLOYMENT_SEPOLIA.md

   - 20% `$PNKSTR` treasury
   - 20% `poolTreasury` placeholder
 - Resale royalties use ERC-2981 with default 5% BPS, paid to `poolTreasury`.
+  - Mint uses a reentrancy guard around the payable split.

 ## Admin Controls